paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-030-operation-and-maintenance-of-capitol-complex.md

 ## § 2002.
 Acquisition of buildings and facilities for use in emergency situation
 **(a) Acquisition of buildings and facilities** Notwithstanding any other provision of law, in order to respond to an emergency situation, the Chief Administrative Officer of the House of Representatives may acquire buildings and facilities, subject to the availability of appropriations, for the use of the House of Representatives by lease, purchase, or such other arrangement as the Chief Administrative Officer considers appropriate (including a memorandum of understanding with the head of an executive agency, as defined in [section 105 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section105&num=0&edition=prelim), in the case of a building or facility under the control of such Agency), subject to the approval of the House Office Building Commission.

-**(b) Agreements** Notwithstanding any other provision of law, for purposes of carrying out subsection (a) of this section, the Chief Administrative Officer may carry out such activities and enter into such agreements related to the use of any building or facility acquired pursuant to such subsection as the Chief Administrative Officer considers appropriate, including—
+**(b) Agreements** Notwithstanding any other provision of law, for purposes of carrying out subsection (a), the Chief Administrative Officer may carry out such activities and enter into such agreements related to the use of any building or facility acquired pursuant to such subsection as the Chief Administrative Officer considers appropriate, including—

 (1) agreements with the United States Capitol Police or any other entity relating to the policing of such building or facility; and